We-Gold/ds553-cs-1/README.md

 Note: GitHub actions test are DISABLED right now, since it increase our HuggingFace usage.

+Note 2: Spaces automatically exposes secrets as environment variables accessible inside the docker container, so you just need to make sure the secret is set for the space.

 ## Running Locally

 For all development, run locally.